kvannotten/pcd/README.md

 - You have to "sync" the feeds: `pcd sync`
 - (Optionally) List the episodes of a podcast: `pcd ls 1` or `pcd ls biggest_problem`
 - Download the first episode of `biggest_problem`: `pcd d 1 1` or `pcd d biggest_problem 1`

+### Filename template

+The `filenameTemplate` configuration entry is a per podcast configuration that allows you to customize the name of the file.
+You can add static strings to be shared by all files.
+Furthermore the following variables are pushed into the template for your usage:
+* `title`: the title of the podcast episode (provided by podcast)
+* `name`: the filename parsed from the url (this usually includes the extension)
+* `date`: the date provided by the podcast, note that this is unparsed and provided as is.
+Podcasts use very different formats so there is no uniformity here.
+* `current_date`: the current date (when you download it)
+* `rand`: a string of 8 random characters
+* `ext`: the extension (including the prefix dot)

+The `filenameTemplate` is optional.
+It will default to: `{{ .name }}`

 ## Support